 Trying to find some order in the chaos of nutrition science is difficult at the best of times.
 People over forty, and even many people under thirty-five, have seen nutrition science recommendations change over and over again in their lifetimes.
 In the 1990’s, low-fat diets and low-cholesterol diets were all the rage.
 In the twenty-first century, high-protein, high-fat, and low-carbohydrate diets have experienced a resurgence in popularity.
 Both camps will argue that their approach is better for heart health.
 Heart disease is blamed on sugar in some circles and fat and cholesterol in other circles.

 Ultimately, healthy individuals should try to eat a variety of foods if they can.
 Certain nutritional recommendations don’t seem to change.
 Eating lots of fruits and vegetables has always been considered positive.
 Drinking lots of water is similarly beneficial.
-People should try to emphasize whole grains and lean protein, as well as the incontrovertibly healthy fats like omega-3 fatty acids and monounsaturated fat.
+People should try to emphasize whole grains and lean protein, such as from chicken turkey, salmon, tuna and protein shakes that are ideal for women.
+This is in addition to the incontrovertibly healthy fats like omega-3 fatty acids and monounsaturated fat.
 Not eating too much salt and sugar is similarly a good idea, and avoiding all trans fatty acids is important.

 If people try to build their diets around these foods, the rest is usually going to take care of itself.
 They might end up consuming more carbohydrates or more fat according to the elusive ideal, but they will generally be eating healthy diets.